serverless/event-gateway-example/README.md

 ## Install

-Clone down the repository and run `npm install` in the root directory
+Make sure to have the Serverless Framework installed via `npm install -g serverless`.
+Then clone down the repository and run `npm install` in the root directory.
+This command runs `npm install` in each service and the frontend app.

 ## Step by Step Guide